 But most important, documents are in a central location

 Once dropped in a channel and in the file tab, a document posted in a Team is saved in the SharePoint site at the back of the Team.
 It is meant for centralizing the document to the people part of the team.
 New team member will access every previously shared documents !

 Users can create 1:1 or multiple people conversation.
 There is no need to create a Team for an on-the-spot conversation that doesn’t need to be shared to the entire team.

 - Each message notifies users so use it when you need immediate answers from ALL those colleague.

-- That is why day to day discussion, information that could be deleted or forgotten, go to a conversation.
-The entire team DONT need to know about those operational chats.
+- That is why day to day discussion, information that could be deleted or forgotten, could go to a conversation.
+The entire team DOESNT need to know about those operational chats.

 - Share images etc to explain what you need to your colleagues

 - Once an information or a decision shall be shared, share to the channel.